-I’ll be brief: I’ve been married since 2007 years to my lovely bride, Alyssa, who also works at Elon University.
-We live in North Carolina (obviously) with our son and our dog, Weston, both of whom bring us great joy.
+I’ll be brief: I’ve been married since 2007 to my lovely bride, Alyssa (a Memphian), who also works at Elon University.
+We live in North Carolina (obviously) with our two sons, both of whom bring us great joy.
 My immediate family live in West Virginia, Maryland, Virginia and North Carolina, my in-laws are spread throughout the U.S. (Tennessee, Georgia, Nevada and Alabama).
-I enjoy learning as much as I can about multimedia journalism, social media tools and effective web design.
+I enjoy learning as much as I can about multimedia journalism, social media tools, effective web design and analytics.
 I also enjoy watching the Capitals, D.C. football, Orioles and Wizards, whenever I can.
 With preference given to the Caps.

 There are a couple of adages I enjoy reflecting on, both from Kurt Vonnegut, whom I consider the most illuminating, prescient and pleasant writer of our time.
 They are: